zhywang/android-sdk-docker/README.md

 This repo contains the Dockerfile of Android SDK Docker Image, you can get the image from [Docker Hub](https://hub.docker.com/r/zhywang/android-sdk).

-The image is based on Ubuntu 16.04 and OpenJdk8.
+The image is based on Debian Jessie backports and OpenJdk8.

 ## Version